 Types of Gifts

-When you make a gift to Southern Utah University, you have tremendous flexibility in determining how the funds will be used, as well as many options for making the gift.
+By giving to Southern Utah University, you have tremendous flexibility in determining how your gift will be used, as well as how the gift is made.

 - be undesignated and applied where the need is greatest.

 - be designated to a specific department or program.